Children in Need: Pudsey Bear

 In 2007, Pudsey and the logo were redesigned again.
 This time, Pudsey's bandana had multicoloured spots, and all of the buttons were removed.
 By 2009, Pudsey had been joined by another bear, a brown female bear named "Blush".
 She had a spotty bow with the pattern similar to Pudsey's bandana pattern.
 In 2013, Moshi Monsters introduced Pudsey as an in-game item for 100 Rox.

 The Children in Need 2015 campaign on 13 November 2015 marked the thirtieth birthday of Pudsey Bear, who has been the charity's mascot since 1985.

 In 2022, as part of the corporate BBC rebrand, the logo was completely redesigned.
 The phrase "CHILDREN IN NEED" in capital letters appeared in a modified rounded version of BBC Reith Sans Bold, and Pudsey Bear was removed as part of the logo.
-Despite this, Pudsey Bear remained in use as a mascot and was also given a redesign which involved making the multicoloured spots on his bandana larger and adding multicoloured spots onto the soles of his now white feet.
+Despite this, Pudsey Bear remains in use as a mascot and was also given a redesign which involved making the multicoloured spots on his bandana larger and adding multicoloured spots onto the soles of his now white feet.